 At the level of Raiffeisen Switzerland, disclosure requirements exist in the form of the tables «KM1: Basic regulatory key figures» and «Appendix 3: Disclosure of systemically important banks».

-Since 31 December 2016, capital at Raiffeisen Switzerland is calculated on a solo consolidated basis.
+Since 31 December 2016, capital at Raiffeisen Switzerland is calculated on a solo consolidated basis with the approval of FINMA.
 Apart from this, there are no deviations between the regulatory and accounting scope of consolidation.

 As members of the central organisation, the individual Raiffeisen banks continue to enjoy exemption from meeting the capital provisions on an individual basis and are thus not subject to the duties of disclosure obligations under supervisory law (CAO Article 10 and FINMA Circular 2016/1 marginal Note 11).